+The Agreement may be terminated by the Authority at any time for cause, as long as due process is followed.
+If the Executive Director is terminated for cause, the Director is owed the salary through termination, including annual leave and other benefits, including reasonable reimbursement of benefits.

-The Agreement may be terminated by the Board at any time, provided thirty days written notice is given and due process is followed.
-If the Executive Director is terminated without cause, the Authority is obligated to pay a lump sum equal to the salary and benefits she would have received for the remainder of the five year term.
-If the Executive Director leaves for any reason, the Authority is obligated to pay all unused but earned annual leave, in accordance with the Employment Agreement.
+If the Director is terminated without cause, the Authority is obligated to pay at the date of termination a lump sum equal to the salary and benefits that the Director would have earned or received for the remainder of the current five year unexpired term, in addition to accrued salary and benefits.